Gregory Simon Allen

 Ah yes, here we go, "sleepover" time, although it's not even 5pm and clearly bright outside (clearly just practising for later).
 He appears to be watching a band called The Dream in a boxing ring singing "We're gonna make it shake tonight."

 This is later in the evening, so he's got out of bed to go and pick some strawberries.
 He is very much relishing tucking into this one.
-It does like juicy and ripe.
-Hopefully it was a home-grown one.
+It does look juicy and ripe.
+I say "pick strawberries" - hopefully this was home grown.

 Gregory then gives me a look to say "enough with the photos already".
 "But if I didn't take these photos, this page wouldn't exist," I might say now.